germaniuss/liboauth/README.md

 - [ ] Simplification of the codebase for tighter
-integration of the libraries used as well as general bugfixing.
+integration of the libraries used as well as general bugfixing (remove all unnecessary libraries and compile with MinGW on Windows).

-- [ ] Standarization of used libraries and compliance with C99
+- [ ] Compatibility with Windows/Linux/Apple

 ### Contributing